Book an appointment

 Babies born to Parents living in the Channel Islands

 If you live in the Channel Islands and have had to come to Southampton to have your baby, you will need to register the birth BEFORE you leave the mainland.
-Please ask your midwife to contact our offices on Registrars@southampton.gov.uk with your contact information and we will call you.
+Please contact us or ask your midwife to contact our offices on Registrars@southampton.gov.uk with your contact information and we will call you.

 Re-registration of baby after natural parents have married or formed a civil partnership with each other